acim/update-tools/README.md

 # update-tools

-Bored by updating kubectx, helm, helmfile, stern, starship and similar utilities?
+Bored by updating kubectx, kubens, helmfile, stern, starship and similar utilities?

 This repository contains a set of utilities to update each of the mentioned binaries.

-At the moment, there is just a script to update helmfile, but more scripts will be added as soon as there are new releases.
+More update tools are coming.

 ## How to use